Department of Health Certification

 Submit DOH Certification Application — Days 1–14

 DOH requires that you submit your application to become a Home Care Aide (HCA) within 14 days of being hired.
 This application can be submitted before the training begins.
+If you are past the 14 days, please send your application in immediately.

 You are NOT required to pay the $85 application fee.
 As part of your benefits with SEIU 775, the application and first-time testing fees are covered.
 When applying, rather than mailing in a payment, make sure you check the “state pay” box in the application, on Page 1 of the Home Care Aide Certification Application (which is on Page 7 of the PDF).